NBPub/TitanUp/README.md

 raw strings and Path objects, and these have no relevance to the repository structure.

 ### [Graphing Functions](https://github.com/NBPub/TitanUp/tree/main/code/graphing/)
-The files are organized by the section for the page to which they relate.
+The files are organized by the section of the page to which they relate.
 One file loads, processes, and sends data to another, which generates and saves plots.

 ### [Data Functions](https://github.com/NBPub/TitanUp/tree/main/code/data/)